-There Is No More Carnegie Hall
+No More Carnegie Hall

 These classical superstars are in a selfish class by themselves.
-They returning token rewards to the community while taking as much money as they can in their brief careers.
+They return token rewards to the community while taking as much money as they can in their brief careers.
 When was the last time an opera star or piano virtuoso came to your kid’s school?
 In the old days, they did.

-Imagine The Child As An Adult Hobbyist
+Imagine The Child As Adult Hobbyist

 Try to see deeper into the future, envisioning your child ten or twenty years from now.
 Your child will be a young adult, and your goal should be to have your child, someday, be able to sit down and play music which pleases them, and which they enjoy playing.
 That’s it.
 That’s the goal, and it is hard enough to realize.

-A Bad Experience With Piano Lessons Is Forever
+A Bad Piano Experience Is Forever

-For example, if lessons make your child hate the piano, the likelihood is that they will never go to a piano again.
+If lessons make your child hate the piano, the likelihood is that they will never go to a piano again.
 Those are the facts.
 What you must do is set a lower goal, and if your child exceeds it, so much the better.
 Thus, the real goal of childhood piano lessons is to not make the child hate piano.